 It is commonly found in the form of a block of yeast.
 A 1 cm cube weighs around 1g and contains more than 10 billion living yeast cells!

-There are natural and chemical yeasts.
-Chemical yeast consists of bicarbonate of soda, potassium hydrogen tartrate and corn starch and does not allow fermentation.
+Baking powder is composed of bicarbonate of soda, potassium hydrogen tartrate and corn starch and does not allow fermentation.
 It is used for making cakes.